garcia-nacho/HERCULES/README.md

 **Kmer**  <code>kmer="kmer1,kmer2,kmer3</code>
 This parameter allows you to screen for kmers in the reference and the reads.
-The default value is empty
+The default value is empty.

 The pipeline expects this folder structure:
 <pre>